 False awakenings are usually vivid dreams in which you mistakenly feel like you’ve woken up.
 And it’s often only when you wake up later – for real this time – that you realize your previous waking was just a dream.

-Sound confusing?
-It certainly can be for many people, and has been for me on a number of occasions.
+Sounds confusing?
+It certainly can be for many people, myself included on a number of occasions.

 Thankfully, I don’t have false awakenings as regularly as some people do, but have had several during the last few years.

-In this article, I’ll be looking at false awakenings and ways to cope with them if you find them upsetting.
+In this article, I’ll be looking at false awakenings and discuss some potential ways to cope with them if you find them upsetting.